chande/PRTree/README.md

 <strong>data/</strong>

-This directory is the same is the PRTree case.
+This directory is the same as the PRTree case.

 ruby_files/
 ===========